EduCasM/LokaAssistant/README.md

 My task is to design the overall solution for Company X. Determine what parts of that solution should be part of the POC and begin implementing the POC.

-## Proposed solution Introduction
+## Proposed Solution Overview
 Since Loka's team has a preference for AWS services, the proposed solution will primarily consider using AWS services.

+For convenience, I will give a name to my proposed solution: **Loka Assistant** is the way I will refer to it throughout this repository.

-One of the central AWS services considered in the proposed solution will be Amazon Kendra; Amazon Kendra is an Intelligent search service powered by machine learning, it goes beyond the traditional key-word search method by adding an extra layer of ML models to incorporate contextual and semantic understanding.
+One of the central AWS services considered for the Loka assistant will be *Amazon Kendra*; [Amazon Kendra](https://aws.amazon.com/kendra/features/#product-features#kendra-features#intelligent-search) is an Intelligent search service powered by machine learning.
+It goes beyond the traditional keyword search method by adding an extra layer of ML models to incorporate contextual and semantic understanding.

 These are some of the benefits of using this service for the proposed solution:
 * Amazon Kendra is easy to learn and use.